CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-04.md

     ![](../media/Lab-04/add_people.png)

-1. Return to the Snowflake session open in browser and run the following to create the Iceberg table and insert data from the sample dataset.
+1. Return to the Snowflake session opened in browser and run the following to create the Iceberg table and insert data from the sample dataset.

    ```
    --Create the Iceberg table in OneLake